vitejs/vite/README.md

     // Can also accept an array of dep modules: import.meta.hot.acceptDeps(['./foo.js', './bar.js'], ([newFooModule, newBarModule]) => {
-      // the callback receives the updated mdoules in an Array })
+      // the callback receives the updated modules in an Array })
   }
   ```